 A product review is a good use case in which the platform may be extended by composing capabilities.
 Consider the typical components of a review:

 A comment, with its inherent hierarchical nature, represents a natural root entity in the definition of a review.
-By leveraging the data extensibility of the Episerver Social platform, a comment may be composed with additional data to complete the use case.
+By leveraging the data extensibility of the Episerver Community API, a comment may be composed with additional data to complete the use case.
 For example, it may refer to a series of ratings, purchase dates, and other supporting details.
-See also: Building product reviews with Episerver Social.
+See also: Building product reviews with Episerver Community API.